Berkeley Limketkai, MD, PhD, Joins UCLA Center for Inflammatory Bowel Diseases - April 2019

 Prior to joining UCLA, Dr. Limketkai served on the clinical faculty at Stanford University and as IBD physician lead at the VA Palo Alto Health Care System.
 He also spearheaded the Gastrointestinal Nutrition Program and initiated the Fecal Microbiota Transplantation (FMT) Program at Stanford.

 At UCLA, Dr. Limketkai and colleagues are working to further the Center for Inflammatory Bowel Diseases' outstanding patient care, high impact research and education.
 Their philosophy of care centers around the uniqueness of each IBD patient, addressing their multi-disciplinary and personalized needs.

 As director of IBD clinical research, Dr. Limketkai strongly believes in exploiting the synergy between clinical care and research.
 He is keenly interested in studying microbiome manipulation as clinical therapy, including the use of prebiotics, probiotics and dietary interventions.
-His clinical team often combines targeted medical and nutritional strategies to optimize clinical outcomes, and their publication record reflects their expertise in the application of these burgeoning therapies for IBD.
-There are several planned clinical studies of nutritional and/or plant-based therapies in IBD on the horizon.

 Dr. Limketkai's other research arm involves large data analyses of clinical outcomes and health services utilization.
 The primary goal of this endeavor is to better understand the factors that drive favorable or unfavorable outcomes in IBD.
 Through our multi-institution collaboration, he hopes to generate data that will help shape and improve the future care of IBD patients.